StormStreaming/stormplayer-js/README.md

          * Standard library configuration object
          */
         const streamConfig = {
-            configurationType: "embedded",                   // "embedded" or "gateway", please check doc for more info
             stream: {
                 serverList: [                                // list of streaming server, 2nd, 3rd etc. will be used as backup
                     {